-For people looking to purchase a new home or those looking to refinance a current mortgage it’s an important question to ensure you lock in at the optimal time.
+For people looking to purchase a new home or those looking to refinance a current mortgage, it’s an important question to ensure you lock in at the optimal time.

-That being said; there are no simple/straight forward answers to this question.
+That being said; there are no simple/straightforward answers to this question.
 What I can do is provide some understanding of what generally happens so you can be better prepared to make a quick and decisive decision on how you want to proceed with your purchase or refinance.

-The Most Likely Scenario:
+The Most Likely Scenario

-On January 3rd, 2020 stocks sold off significantly, the Treasury market rallied and Mortgage Backed Securities barely improved.
-And for those that are new readers; Mortgage Backed Securities (MBS) is where mortgage rates originate.
+On January 3rd, 2020 stocks sold off significantly, the Treasury market rallied and Mortgage-Backed Securities barely improved.
+And for those that are new readers; Mortgage-Backed Securities (MBS) are where mortgage rates originate.
 It’s a bond market with buyers and sellers trading groups of mortgages at various interest rate levels.

-Even if MBS rallied similar to what happens in the Treasury market mortgage lenders will not pass along significant improvements in the short term.
-They don’t want to be in a position which the “crisis” gets resolved and the market completely reverses in days or a few weeks.
+Even if MBS rallied similarly to what happens in the Treasury market mortgage lenders will not pass along significant improvements in the short term.
+They don’t want to be in a position in which the “crisis” gets resolved and the market completely reverses in days or a few weeks.
 This kind of volatility is really bad for MBA and consumer mortgage rates.

-What Needs To Happen To See Lower Rates:
+What Needs To Happen To See Lower Rates

-Even if these two things are achieved, mortgage lenders will continue to be cautious with the interest rates they issue because once the war or conflict is resolved or reasonably under control the the bond market, especially Mortgage Backed Securities, will sell off.
-Sometimes the move back up pushes higher than were they were prior to to the event.
+Even if these two things are achieved, mortgage lenders will continue to be cautious with the interest rates they issue because once the war or conflict is resolved or reasonably under control the bond market, especially Mortgage Backed Securities, will sell off.
+Sometimes the move back up pushes higher than where they were prior to the event.

-Here is what we need to see:
+Here is what we need to see

 - An escalation of tensions